1. Getting Started

 - the request for access is frivolous or vexatious;

-- providing access would reveal information which relates to existing or anticipated legal proceedings or otherwise impact on any negotiations;
+- providing access would reveal information which relates to existing or anticipated legal proceedings between you and us, which information would not be accessible by the process of discovery in those proceedings;

-- granting access would impact on a commercially sensitive decision making process.
+- granting access would reveal evaluative information in connection with a commercially sensitive decision making process.

 - Contact Person: Privacy Officer